-Many people think the third commandment deals only with euphemisms and swearing, but it actually goes much deeper than that!
-John Ritenbaugh explains that this commandment regulates the quality of our worship and involves glorifying God in every aspect of life.
+Many think the third commandment deals only with euphemisms and swearing, but it goes much deeper.
+It regulates the quality of our worship and glorifying God.

-Baptism is one of the initial acts that a new Christian must experience during his new life in Christ.
-This fundamental doctrine places him in the right frame of mind for continuing in God's way.
+Baptism is one of the initial acts that a new Christian must experience.
+This fundamental doctrine gives the right frame of mind for continuing in God's way.

 Martin Collins, reflecting on the recent Thanksgiving celebration, a time which family reunions abound, continues his series on marriage and the family.
 Sadly, many have carried the baggage of the world into God's Church rather than carefully putting on th. . .

 The numerous figures of speech describing God's body parts substantiate that God has shape and form and occupies a specific location.

 John Ritenbaugh observes that without our special calling and the gift of God's Holy Spirit, we would be about as clueless as to the purpose of our life as Solomon was throughout Ecclesiastes.
 Understanding is totally different from knowledge.
 Some people . . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.